foundersandcoders/open-tourism-platform/docs/oauth.md

 --- | --- | ---
-client_id | string | **Required.** The client ID you received from Nazareth Open Tourism Platform for your app. client_secret | string | **Required.** The client secret you received from Nazareth Open Tourism Platform for your app. code | string | **Required.** The code you received as a response to Step 1. redirect_uri | string | **Required.** The URL in your application where users are sent after authorization. grant_type | string | **Required.** Must be 'authorization_code'.
+client_id | string | **Required.** The client ID you received from Nazareth Open Tourism Platform for your app. client_secret | string | **Required.** The client secret you received from Nazareth Open Tourism Platform for your app. code | string | **Required.** The authorization code you received as a response to Step 1. redirect_uri | string | **Required.** The URL in your application where users are sent after authorization. grant_type | string | **Required.** Must be 'authorization_code'.

 **Response**

-The response takes the following form:
+The response body takes the following form:
 ```
 {
   access_token: <access_token>